opentap/opentap/doc/Developer Guide/Result Listener/Readme.md

 | **Text**       | **CSV**   | Stores results into a CSV file.
 Supported delimiters are semicolon (to avoid conflicts with commas in VISA addresses), comma and tab.|
 |  **Text**              | **Log**   | Stores log messages (NOT results) into a log file.
 One file is created for each test plan run. |

-TAP also supports custom results listeners.
+OpenTAP also supports custom results listeners.

 ## Custom Result Listeners

 A custom result listener stores the data in a "custom" way.
-For example, if TAP is to be deployed in a manufacturing shop that has a preexisting data storage system, you can create a custom result listener to interface with that system.
+For example, if OpenTAP is to be deployed in a manufacturing shop that has a preexisting data storage system, you can create a custom result listener to interface with that system.

-To create a custom result listener, make a new public class which extends the Tap.ResultListener class.
+To create a custom result listener, make a new public class which extends the OpenTAP.ResultListener class.
 The ResultListener class has virtual methods that are called during test plan execution.
 Implement only those that are needed for the specific ResultListener implementation.
 The SDK includes an ExampleResultListener that places a summary of any ResultTables into the log.

 For examples, see:

--	`TAP_PATH\SDK Examples\PluginDevelopment\ResultListeners`
+-	`TAP_PATH\Packages\SDK\Examples\PluginDevelopment\ResultListeners`

 When extending the ResultListener class, the following methods can be overwritten: